christyheaton/christyheaton.github.io/_pages/resume.markdown

 		<ul>
 			<li>GIS, Python, and data visualization expert for the firm</li>
 			<li>Work with project managers to create maps and other complex data visualizations, typically depicting the extent of various chemical parameters</li>
+			<li>Presented at Women in Data Science Puget Sound on visualization techniques for environmental projects</li>
 		</ul>
       <div class="timelineHeader">
         <h3 class="employmentTitle">Faculty Lecturer</h3>